countable-web/ops-manual/peopleops/DOING_YOUR_JOB.rst

 .. toctree::
    :maxdepth: 2
    :caption: Contents:
+   :hidden:

 **Purpose**

 Describing the processes and norms of getting our jobs done at Countable.
-Make sure to check out our `Onboarding Guide <ONBOARDING_GUIDE>`__ first!
+Make sure to check out our `Onboarding Guide <../ONBOARDING_GUIDE.html>`__ first!

 **Scope**